 For best results, don’t stop beating until you can’t see any puffs of dust that come out when you hit it with a stick.
 You can also do this with your upholstery, especially if your upholstery is of the non-leather type.

 Clean Your Aircon Filters

 Most Singaporean homes have an air conditioning system to ward off hot weather.
-These air conditioning systems may be useful in providing cool air, but they could be distributing dust all-around your home.
+These air conditioning systems may be useful in providing cool air, but they could be distributing dust all around your home.
 How come?

 Well, let’s look at how dust is distributed.
 The primary mode of transport for the dust is air.
-Hence, if you have a device that circulates air, it could also be distributing the pesky dust.
+Hence, if you have a device that circulates air, it could also be distributing pesky dust.
 To minimize your dust problems, one thing that you can do is to clean the filters of your air conditioning system regularly.

 Usually, air conditioners have a mesh that captures the dust.
 The problem arises when it’s not regularly cleaned.
 This is because the filters will do a poor job of capturing dust.
-If the system is uncleaned, your air conditioning system may help distribute dust; rather than capturing them.
+If the system is uncleaned, your air conditioning system may help distribute dust; rather than capture them.